-TO WHOM IT MAY CONCERN
+TO WHOM IT MAY CONCERN - Transport of Sofnolime.

-We hereby certify that the Soda Lime (Medisorb & Absorber units) manufactured by Molecular Products Ltd contains less than 4% (four per cent) Caustic Soda (NaOH) is classified as non-hazardous and that it is not restricted for transport.
+We hereby certify that Soda Lime (Sofnolime) manufactured by Molecular Products Ltd contains less than 4% (four percent) sodium hydroxide (NaOH) and is classified as non-hazardous under transport legislation Special Provision 62 (IMDG Code/RID/ADR/ADN and IATA special provision A16): it is not restricted for transport.

-The label showing the Irritant symbol is a label for use of the product - not for transport.
+The label showing the "corrosive" symbol is a label for use of the product - and does not infer any transport.restrictions in the case of soda lime.